Psychotherapy in Toronto - Downtown

 I am Lisa Kelly, a Registered Psychotherapist in downtown Toronto serving LGBT and straight clients from Riverdale, Cabbagetown, Yorkville, St. Lawrence Market, Distillery, Rosedale, Leslieville, central Toronto and the GTA.

 a warm hello and welcome ~ how can I help?

-In looking for a therapist, you are likely one step closer to support and relief.
+Your searches for Toronto counselling may have yielded extensive lists of Toronto's best therapists.
+In looking for a therapist though, you are likely much closer to support and relief.